-4.1.3 Tests
+4.1.3.
+Tests

-There are strategies that work as tests to check a property of a term, by means of pattern matching. amatch T s.t.
-C is a strategy that, when applied to a term T', is successful if there exists a subterm of T' that matches the pattern T (that is, matching is allowed anywhere in the state term) and such matching satisfies the condition C. Otherwise, it fails. match T s.t.
+There are strategies that work as tests to check a property of a term, by means of pattern matching.
+For instance, amatch T s.t.
+C is a strategy that, when applied to a term T', is successful if there exists a subterm of T' that matches the pattern T (that is, matching is allowed anywhere in the state term) and such matching satisfies the condition C. Otherwise, it fails.
+The strategy match T s.t.
 C corresponds to matching only at the top.
 The such that fragment can be omitted when the condition C is simply true.

-4.1.4 Operators over strategies
+4.1.4.
+Operators over strategies

 Basic strategies are combined so that strategies are applied to execution paths.
-The first strategy combinators we consider are the typical regular expressions constructions: concatenation, union, and iteration.
+The first strategy combinators we consider are the typical regular expressions constructions: concatenation, union, and iteration, defined by the following grammar.